-This entire stretch of beach is public, making it a rarity on Riviera beaches.
-Anywhere you see free is yours to occupy and you’ll find everyone brings their umbrellas and beach chairs along, making it a rustic free-for-all.
+This entire stretch of beach is public, making it a rarity out of Riviera beaches.
+Anywhere you see free is yours to occupy and you’ll find everyone brings their umbrellas and beach chairs along, making it a free-for-all.

-Off-season this beach does get lovely sun in the winter, but isn’t quite as well protected as the lovely sun-trap on neighbouring Plage du Ponteil.
+Off-season this beach does get lovely winter sun, but isn’t quite as well protected as the neighbouring sun-trap on Plage du Ponteil.
 Through the winter months, the council rarely removes the seaweed and debris that rolls in with the winter storms so while you’ll still be able to find stretches of lovely soft sand, you’ll find this beach does get quite full of sticks, logs and seaweed.
 On the bright side, it’s a lovely spot for a dog-walk on a cool winter’s day.

 Beach Bars & Beachclubs in Antibes